sagemath/trac_to_gh/Issue 7686.md

 # Issue 7686: Remove all "AppleDouble encoded Macintosh files" from the Sage source distribution

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7686

 Original creator: was